alamehan/nice-list/README.md

   * [Todo](https://www.figma.com/community/plugin/747822968977461925/Todo) - Simple todo list plugin to check off your tasks inside Figma!
   * [Notepad](https://www.figma.com/community/plugin/739527655081183968/Notepad) - Use Notepad to add a place for notes to your Figma documents.
   * [Figma Chat](https://www.figma.com/community/plugin/742073255743594050/Figma-Chat) - This plugin helps you to interact inside your files with other peoples.
+  * [Yasou](https://www.figma.com/community/plugin/835158600797781836/Yasou---Team-Video-Calls) - Enables teams that work together on a file to do audio or video calls.
+  * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
+  * [Inspyre](https://www.figma.com/community/plugin/788238141732031933/Inspyre) - The perfect icon, inspiration for a logo, or the perfect component.
   * [Figmotion](https://www.figma.com/community/plugin/733025261168520714/Figmotion) - Figmotion is an animation tool built right in Figma.
-  * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
-  * [Remove BG](https://www.figma.com/community/plugin/738992712906748191/Remove-BG) - Remove the background of images automatically with just a single click.
+Makes the entry into animation easier.
+  * [LottieFiles](https://www.figma.com/community/plugin/809860933081065308/LottieFiles) - Figma Animations designed for Web and Mobile.
+1000+ of free animations.

 <br>

 <div id="sec09"></div>

 ⚔️
-Top Visual Studio Code Extensions
+Top Visual Studio Code Extensions (per 10/07/2020)
 ---

 <a href="#daftarisi">🡹 Kembali ke daftar isi</a>